AndyEveritt/ASMBL/README.md

 Undercuts do not work with 3D Contour.
 2D Contour can be used for this instead.

 <img src="docs/images/3d_contour_undercuts.png" width="480">

+>**If any of the above CAM information is wrong or can be improved, please add an issue and I will update the guide**

 ### Post Processing